cmateu/galstreams/README.md

 The new library includes 126 stream tracks corresponding to 95 distinct stellar streams (updated as of March 2022).
 The library is described in detail in [Mateu (2023)](https://arxiv.org/abs/2204.10326).

+### LATEST CHANGES

+- TOPCAT-friendly csv files containing all stream tracks, end-points, mid-points and the library summary table can now printed when the libraryis instantiated.
+They are stored by default in galstreams/tracks, but can be saved at any user-defined location if using the print_topcat_friendly_compilation method

 ### REQUIREMENTS

 - Python modules required are NUMPY, SCIPY, MATPLOTLIB, ASTROPY and GALA.